strewm/Gotta-Latte-Do/README.md

-# To-do's/Future features
+# Future Features

 - User notifications when:
   - A task is coming due
-  - Another user adds you as a contact
+  - Another user adds user as a contact
-  - Another user assigns you a task
+  - Another user assigns user a task
 - User profiles
 - Keyboard shortcuts